We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 - In the same way, GPs who have chosen to work together are likely to share similarities

 Similarities, or homogeneity, between subjects in clusters reduces the variability of their responses, compared with that expected from a random sample.
 This results in a loss of statistical power to detect a difference between the intervention and control groups.
-A compensatory increase in sample size is required to maintain power in a cluster RCT, and the degree of similarity of within clusters should also be assessed.
+A compensatory increase in sample size is required to maintain power in a cluster RCT, and the degree of similarity within clusters should also be assessed.

 Intra-cluster correlation coefficient (ICC)

-The intracluster correlation coefficient (ICC) is a measure of the relatedness or similarity of clustered data.
+The intra-cluster correlation coefficient (ICC) is a measure of the relatedness, or similarity, of clustered data.
 It is depicted by the Greek letter rho – ρ.

 There are different methods of calculating the ICC, usually requiring a pilot study, but all compare the variance within clusters with the variance between clusters.